-An atypical antipsychotic drug approved by the U.S. Food and Drug Administration (FDA) to treat schizophrenia, major depressive disorder, and bipolar I disorder, Seroquel is the brand name of the sedative and anxiolytic drug quetiapine.
+An atypical antipsychotic drug approved by the U.S. Food and Drug Administration (FDA) to treat schizophrenia, major depressive disorder, and bipolar I disorder, Seroquel is the brand name of quetiapine.

 This drug comes in a tablet form that is meant to be ingested orally.
 Seroquel usually comes in either an IR (immediate release) or XR (extended release) format.
 The extended-release form is commonly used to treat schizophrenic and psychotic symptoms as a first-line medication, while the immediate-release format may be used more frequently in conjunction with other medications or treatment models, according to the journal Therapeutic Advances in Psychopharmacology.